Canoeing the Bois Brule

 Winneboujou to Bois Brule Picnic Area/Canoe Landing: Approximately .75 hours

 Winneboujou to Hwy 2: Approximately 1.25 hours

 Hwy 2 to Pine Tree Canoe Landing: Approximately 4.0 hours

 Pine Tree Canoe Landing to Hwy 13: Approximately 5.0 hours

 Hwy 13 to Mouth of the Brule: Approximately 4.0 hours

 There is a mix of public and private land along the Brule River.
 Most of the land along the upper river is privately owned.
 We urge anglers and canoeists enjoying the river to be aware of the riparian ownership, to be familiar with the current Wisconsin stream access law, and to respect the rights of private landowners.
 Details of the current stream access law can be found by clicking on Wisconsin Stream Access Law.

-The Wisconsin DNR has created the following video providing some useful tip about how to canoe the Brule in a responsible manner.
-Click on Canoeing the Brule.
+The Wisconsin DNR has created the following videos providing some useful tips about how to enjoy the Brule in a responsible manner.
+Click on Canoeing the Brule or Enjoying the Brule.